 Choose a college

 Our online health information management degree will give you a tremendous advantage.
 The B.S. in Health Information Management combines concepts in health care, information technology, and leadership practice to provide you with the knowledge and skills you need to be a valuable designer, developer, and manager of health information systems.
-With a healthcare information technology degree from WGU, you’ll become a unique asset in the high-demand fields of health informatics and health information management with the added credibility of the highly respected CompTIA Project+ certification—and eligibility to apply for the RHIA credentialing exam.
+With a health information management degree from WGU, you’ll become a unique asset in the high-demand field of healthcare information technology and management with the added credibility of the highly respected CompTIA Project+ certification—and eligibility to apply for the RHIA credentialing exam.

 Eligibility for the Registered Health Information Administrator (RHIA) Credential:Graduates of WGU’s B.S. in Health Information Management program are eligible to apply for the AHIMA Registered Health Information Administrator (RHIA) credentialing exam.
 More information about AHIMA can be found here.

 WGU’s Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).